 - Use what ever veggie you like for this Instant Pot Pot Roast recipe.
 A hearty root veggie would be preferable.
 Something like parsnips or turnips would be delicious!

 - Play with your seasoning blends.
 Use your favorite all purpose, a cajun blend would be fun, and even classic Italian herbs and spices are delicious.
+I've even used Asian-inspired flavors to make a Mongolian Beef situation.
 Make it your own!

 - Mushrooms and tomatoes add incredible flavor to a pot roast.